 Graduate

-The Department of Slavic & Eurasian Studies offers graduate training leading to the M.A. degree in Russian culture.
-Our primary and affiliated department faculty improve and diversify students' foreign language proficiency and prepare them in a variety of fields focused on the region: art history, cultural anthropology, cultural studies, film, gender studies, history, legal studies, linguistics, literature, markets and mass media, religion, theater studies, translation, and visual and information literacy.
-To improve our graduate students' marketable skills, we teach foreign languages for practical as well as academic use and encourage our students to apply for study and internships/employment in Russia and Eurasia through our exchanges with Russian and other universities.
-Our graduate students are also welcome to take courses in Duke's excellent Center for Documentary Studies and Global Health Institute.
+The Department of Slavic and Eurasian Studies offers graduate training leading to the M.A. degree in Slavic and Eurasian Studies.
+Our primary and affiliated department faculty improve and diversify students' foreign language proficiency and prepare them in a variety of fields focused on the region: art history, cultural anthropology, cultural studies, film, gender studies, history, linguistics, literature, religion, theater studies, translation, and visual and information literacy.
+To enhance our graduate students' marketable skills, we teach foreign languages for both practical and academic purposes and encourage them to apply for study and internships/employment in Eastern Europe and Eurasia.

 Financial Aid